SumoLogic/sumologic-documentation/docs/integrations/security-threat-detection/cisco-meraki.md

 ```

-## Collecting logs for the Cisco Meraki App
+## Collecting logs for the Cisco Meraki app

-This section provides instructions for configuring log collection for the Cisco Meraki App, as well as log and query examples.
+This section provides instructions for configuring log collection for the Cisco Meraki app, as well as log and query examples.

 ### Configure Log Collection